redpesk-labs/benchmark-serialization/README.md

 After that it will test all different serializations and de-serializations.
 We use the **MONOTONIC CLOCK** to calculate the time passed in each case.
 Before to print the result, it will **verify** if all data is well serialized.

-To have a significant bench, it is recommended to create a binary for each serialization techno.
+To have a significant bench, it will create a binary for each serialization techno.
+In this case, each lib will not interface with another.

 ## How use it